HarveyAland/auzre-monitoring-remediation/README.md

 ---
 ## KQL Query Validation

-Arguably the longest part of this project was the querying and testing of events though LAW.
-It was an never-ending battle of stress testing queries to make sure they worked in all circumstances.
+Arguably the most time-consuming part of this project was querying and testing events through Log Analytics Workspace (LAW).
+It was a never-ending process of stress-testing queries to ensure they worked under all conditions.

 Many times, a query that appeared correct in one test would fail in another because I hadn’t accounted for a specific condition.
 This constant cycle forced me to refine queries repeatedly until they were reliable.

 A good example was the **service down alert**.
-When a VM crashed, the service running on it would obviously be down as well — meaning both the VM failure alert and the service down alert could fire simultaneously, creating duplicate alerts.
+When a VM crashed, the dependent service would naturally stop too — causing both the VM failure alert and the service-down alert to trigger at once, resulting in duplicate notifications.
 To resolve this, I added a **Heartbeat check** so the service alert would only trigger if the VM itself was still healthy.

-I also:
+I also introduced:

 -   Added a **`Computer` field filter** so queries were tied to the correct VM, preventing cross-VM false positives.

 -   Introduced a **5-minute suppression period** to prevent a single VM’s alert from repeatedly firing on the same event.

--   Set **Alert Rule** Evaluation time to every 5 minutes.
+-   Set **Alert Rule** evaluation interval to 5 minutes.

-These changes eliminated redundant alerts and made the monitoring rules much more reliable.
+These refinements eliminated redundant alerts and made the monitoring layer far more reliable and scalable.

 👉 Please see all queries for the alert rules in the queries folder [Alert Rule Queries](https://github.com/HarveyAland/auzre-monitoring-remediation/tree/main/Log%20KQL%20Querys/Alert%20Rule%20Querys)

 ---
 ## 🔔 Logic App Integration
-The theory behind the implementation of the logic app is simple, if this were a full sized enterprise level deployment there might be 150+ alert rules monitoring different metrics which would you would need equal part action groups to fire just the one rule that has been triggered.
+The idea behind using a Logic App is simple: in a large-scale enterprise deployment with potentially 150+ alert rules, it’s impractical to maintain a separate Action Group for each alert.
+Instead, the Logic App acts as a centralized routing system that handles all alerts efficiently.

-The Logic App acts as a filter, taking in the fired alert rule data, phasing it through the filter and firing the correct run book that has to equal the name of recently fired alert rule.
+The Logic App serves as a filter: it receives alert data, parses it, and triggers the corresponding Runbook whose name matches the fired alert rule.

-All of the configuration for this was done through the portal logic app editor which was very interactive, seems like the avenues you can go down with this resource is endless.
+All configuration was done through the Azure portal’s Logic App designer, which I found highly interactive.
+The number of automation paths and integrations you can build with it is practically endless.

-With options to build out the automation with links to create Servicenow Tickets from events, webhooks for messages into teams groups ect, i only used this logic app for my current work need but the reality is the possibility to build out and expand with this automation work frame tool is pretty impressive.
+The Logic App can easily integrate with ServiceNow, Microsoft Teams, or other systems through webhooks and connectors.
+In this project, I used it purely for alert routing, but its potential for enterprise-scale automation is impressive.

 ### My Use Case
-- Filtering alert rules to fire specific run books that match the phase criteria
+- Filtering alert rules to fire specific run books that match the parse criteria
 - Decoupled from remediation (runbooks).
 - Can extend to email, Teams, ServiceNow, etc.

 ### How it works for me
-This Logic App is triggered when an HTTP request (Azure Monitor alert) is received.
-The payload is parsed, and the workflow checks if the alert’s **monitorCondition** is set to _Fired_.
-If not, it ends.
-If it has fired, the alert details (name, severity, time, and target resource) are logged to Log Analytics.
-The app then uses a **Switch** action on the alert rule name to decide which Automation Runbook to start.
-Each case corresponds to a specific alert (e.g., IIS restart, VM restart, print service restart, Nginx restart/cleanup).
-If no case matches, it simply records the normalized alert rule name without running a job.
-Authentication to Automation uses the Logic App’s Managed Identity.
+This Logic App is triggered when an HTTP request from an Azure Monitor alert is received.
+The payload is parsed, and the workflow checks whether the alert’s monitorCondition is set to Fired.
+If not, the process ends.
+When it is fired, the alert details — including name, severity, timestamp, and target resource — are logged to Log Analytics.

+The app then uses a Switch action on the alert rule name to determine which Automation Runbook to execute.
+Each case corresponds to a specific alert type (e.g., IIS restart, VM restart, Print Spooler restart, Nginx cleanup).
+If no case matches, it records the normalized alert rule name without initiating a job.
+Authentication to Azure Automation is handled through the Logic App’s Managed Identity.

 ### Logic App Diagram

-Here we have a clear depiction of the logic app workflow during a succesful run.
+Below is a visualization of the Logic App workflow during a successful run.

 ![test-la-route-firing](screenshots/test-la-route-firing.png)
 ---